skellis46/finger-pointing-moon/project overview.md

 ## edit bin

+These principles do not yet exist.
+To this date, the epistemic grounds of practice-research have been

+These practices of dance and movement that present an invaluable set of limitations/possibilities that

+key outlier of

+- nature of the practices: defy two things - a) capacity to be accurately and wholly articulated (or shared); b) analogue human experiences ("exceed algorithmic description")

+that inadvertently resist being _datafied_ include the profoundly analogue experiences that underpin .
+Such practices defy two things:

+yet to deal coherently and rigorously with what _can_ be said (and not said) about our artistic-scholarly practices that is based on the materiality or substance of the practices themselves.
+Instead, more or less, we just make things up OR we hope the practices do something.

+(explain delimiting of dance to body movement that is not text-orientated or based?). they are experiences

+- exploring the nature of things that cannot be described (and implications for role and work of artistic-research in academy)

+the limiIn this project I focus on the epistemic _why_ of human movement experiences that are unable to be discussed.
+In order , we must first understand why these ways of knowing and understandings are being

+- perhaps they are even experiences or _acts_ of "epistemic disobedience".[@mignolo_epistemic_2009]

 5. group online activity (with associated chat) - like a youtube live stream/chat -- not so dissimilar from an online tutorial or open conversation?
 6. method designed to minimise carbon production (no flights, no cars, as local as possible: limitations are obvious re digital technologies, server storage, any online activity, vital to keep it outward looking and international.
 Balancing local and global.)